New charges filed in Penn State frat death after deleted video is recovered

-Prosecutors filed charges Monday against 17 people linked to a former Penn State University fraternity after saying authorities had recovered deleted video that showed some of them furnishing alcohol, including to a 19-year-old student who later died.
+Prosecutors filed charges Monday against 17 people linked to a former Penn State University fraternity after saying authorities had recovered deleted video that showed some of them furnishing alcohol to pledges, including a 19-year-old who later died.

-Stacy Parks Miller, Centre County's district attorney, told reporters that the video confirms that Beta Theta Pi pledge Timothy Piazza was given at least 18 drinks in less than 90 minutes.
-She added that the fraternity brothers were the only ones seen handing the drinks to Piazza during the Feb.
-2 pledge event in which he fell down stairs.
+Stacy Parks Miller, the district attorney in Centre County, Pennsylvania, told reporters that the video confirms that Beta Theta Pi pledge Timothy Piazza was given at least 18 drinks in less than 90 minutes during a February pledge event.
+She added that the fraternity brothers were the only ones seen handing the drinks to Piazza on the night when he tumbled down stairs.

 Of the 17 charged Monday, 12 are new defendants and five were previously charged, Miller said.
 In addition, five of those charged are facing both involuntary manslaughter, which carries a maximum punishment of 2-1/2 to five years, and aggravated assault, which carries a maximum prison term of 10 to 20 years.